lfsneves56/GFT_CSuisse/README.md

 #   Answer 2:
 #       Create a new IPEP contract with the signatures of the necessary methods and objects.
 #       Include the IPEP inheritance in ITrade and implement the IPEP contract in the Trade class that inherits from ITrade.
-#       The source code presents this structure.
+#       The source code presents this structure:
 #           public interface IPEP {...}
 #           public interface ITrade : IPEP {...}
 #           public class Trade : ITrade {...}